 Symptoms of Bipolar Depression

-The symptoms of bipolar depression are the same as they are for clinical depression.
-For a person to be diagnosed in a depressive episode in bipolar disorder, they would need to be experiencing 5 or more of the following symptoms nearly every day:
+According to the American Psychiatric Association (2013), the symptoms of bipolar depression are the same as they are for clinical depression.
+For a person to be diagnosed in a depressive episode in bipolar disorder, they would need to be experiencing five (5) or more of the following symptoms nearly every day:

 - The person is experiencing a depressed mood most of the day, shown either by subjective feelings — feeling sad, blue, or empty — or by observations made by others.